antaalt/antaalt.github.io/_posts/2024-11-23-shader-language-server.md

 A language server is a server (duh) that will be responsible of helping programmer by providing him some helpful features.
 This kind of feature could be:

-- Diagnostic: Send some feedback about the code you are writing.
+- Diagnostic: Send some feedback about the code you are writing (aka. linting).

 ![diagnostic](/assets/images/posts/shader-validator-part1/diagnostic.png)